 The Mahidol University delegation was led by Professor Prasit Watanapa, Dean of the Faculty of Medicine, Siriraj Hospital.
 Mahidol University is Thailand’s premier University and Siriraj Hospital is the largest and oldest medical school in Thailand.

-Chalermchai (Wai) Mitrpant, currently Assistant Professor of Biochemistry in the Faculty of Medicine, Siriraj Hospital at Mahidol University in Bangkok, completed his PhD under the supervision of Professor Wilton and is a the Perron Institute Affiliate.
+Chalermchai (Wai) Mitrpant, currently Assistant Professor of Biochemistry in the Faculty of Medicine, Siriraj Hospital at Mahidol University in Bangkok, completed his PhD under the supervision of Professor Wilton.
 While commencing his research career in Western Australia A/Professor Mitrpant met his wife Dr Arada Rojana-udomsart, a consultant neurologist, who was also completing her PhD at the time, under Professor Frank Mastaglia, also part of the Perron Institute’s Alumni.